 We can now move on to stating our required range of the number of bedrooms per dwelling.
 We know from our development scenario that all dwellings will have over 1 bedroom, so as per the previous selection we can untick the "Include all surveys" box in the Bedrooms Per Dwelling Range area and input 2.00 into the Minimum box (see Figure A- 4), ensuring that only developments with a minimum of 2.00 bedrooms per dwelling are included in our selected set (again clicking on the Accept button afterwards).
-Note that the maximum number of bedrooms per dwelling for our selected set at this stage is 5.0.
+Note that the maximum number of bedrooms per dwelling for our selected set at this stage is 5.00.
 In other scenarios we may decide to reduce this number if we feel this is appropriate, but for this example we can leave the maximum number as it is.

 Bedrooms Per Dwelling Range

 Include all surveys

-Minimum: 1.60 From: 2.00 Accent
+Minimum: 1.60 From: 2.00 Accept

 Maximum: 5.00 To: 5.00

-We know that at least 85% of dwellings are anticipated to be privately owned, so we can also ensure that only sites that match this criteria are included in our selected set by stating this minimum percentage in the Percentage of dwellings privately owned area (see Figure A-5).
+We know that at least 85% of dwellings are anticipated to be privately owned, so we can also ensure that only sites that meet this criteria are included in our selected set by stating this minimum percentage in the Percentage of dwellings privately owned area (see Figure A-5).
 After unticking the "Include all surveys" box, we have a choice of inputting a minimum or maximum percentage for privately owned dwellings, so we make sure that the "Minimum" radio button is selected (as it is by default), and then we can input the figure of 85 into the data field and click on the Accept button.

 Percentage of dwellings privately owned

 Include all surveys

+Minimum

-Minimum % 85 Accept
+Maximum % 85 Accept

-Figure A- 5 - Selecting the minimum percentage of dwellings that are privately owned
+Figure A-5 - Selecting the minimum percentage of dwellings that are privately owned

 At this point we can check to see that our days of the week are acceptable.
-We can see that only Mondays to Fridays have surveys that meet our criteria up to this point, so this is fine for our residential development scenario.
+We can see that there are surveys present for all days of the week including weekend days.
+We are interested in weekday surveys, so we untick the two weekend days from the list.
 We then move across to ensure our TRICS location types meet our criteria.
 We know that the development is to be within a suburban area near the edge of town, so we can include both the "Suburban Area" and "Edge of Town" options within the "Location Types to include" area (see Figure A- 6).
-We note that one of the sites in the selected set is in an "Edge of Town Centre" location, so we can remove that site by unticking the "Edge of Town Centre" box.
-The same applies to the one site that is in a "Neighbourhood Centre" location (although in some cases this may also be compatible with Edge of Town or Suburban Area location types).
+We note that nine of the sites in the selected set are in a "Neighbourhood Centre" location with a "Village" sub-type, so we can remove these sites by unticking the "Village" box, leaving us with a single "Neighbourhood Centre" site which is compatible with the "Edge of Town" and "Suburban Area" location types.

-Location Types to incl ude
+Types to incl ude

-No. of surveys Include
+of surveys Include

-Town Centre $\checkmark$
+$\checkmark$

-Edge of Town Centre 1
+1

-Suburban Area 7 ✓
+7 ✓

-Edge of Town 10 ✓
+10 <

-Neighbourhood Centre e 1
+e 1

-Free Standing $\checkmark$
+$\checkmark$

-Not Known ~
+~

+7 10